xrazis/haris.razis.com/content/posts/cappadocia.md

 arrived at Chios after eight gruelling hours on the ship's deck, around six in the morning.
 The next ferry would leave at eight, so we took a stroll down the marina while waiting.

-{{< figure src="/blog/cappadocia/20241014_065111.webp" attr="As luck would have it, the mishaps would start soon enough." align=center link="/blog/cappadocia/20241014_065111.webp" target="_blank" >}}
+{{< figure src="/blog/cappadocia/20241014_065111.webp" attr="As luck would have it, mishaps would start soon enough." align=center link="/blog/cappadocia/20241014_065111.webp" target="_blank" >}}

 Before you board the ferry to Turkey, you have to go through Greek customs, bikes included, and when you arrive in